own-ai/ownai/README.md

 With ownAI you can run your own AIs.

 ownAI is an open-source platform written in Python using the Flask framework.
-It allows you to host and manage AI models with a web interface for interaction. ownAI supports fine-tuning AI models for specific use-cases and provides a flexible environment for your AI projects.
+It allows you to host and manage AI applications with a web interface for interaction. ownAI supports fine-tuning AI models for specific use-cases and provides a flexible environment for your AI projects.

 ## Table of Contents